GaloisInc/crucible/uc-crux-llvm/doc/specs.md

 them, both, or neither.
 There are four possible tags, the meaning of which depends on whether they are applied to preconditions or postconditions.

-- `Overapprox`: For preconditions, means that the specified preconditions are more restrictive than the actual implementation.
+- `Overapprox`: For preconditions, means that the specified preconditions are at least as restrictive than the actual implementation.
 For postconditions, it means that the specified postcondition encapsulates all possible effects of the implementation on the program state under the accompanying precondition.
-- `Underapprox`: For preconditions, means that the specified preconditions are less restrictive than the actual implementation.
+- `Underapprox`: For preconditions, means that the specified preconditions are at most as restrictive than the actual implementation.
 For postconditions, means that the specified postcondition encapsulates some definitely possible effects of the implementation on the program state under the accompanying precondition.
-- Precise: Both over-approximate nor under-approximate.
+- Precise: Both over-approximate and under-approximate, that is, a specification that perfectly describes the possible behaviors of the specified procedure.
-- Imprecise: Neither over-approximate nor under-approximate.
+- Imprecise: Neither over-approximate nor under-approximate, that is, a specification that bears none of the above relationships to the specified procedure (but may still be useful in practice, e.g., if it's over- or under-approximate for most---but not all---cases).

 These tags form a partial order with the following Hasse diagram: